Promoting British Values at St Mary’s Catholic Primary School

 As a Catholic School we actively promote values, virtues and ethics that shape our pupils’ characters and moral perspectives, through the teachings of the Church.
 We are confident that our continued focus on the Gospel Values will give our pupils the necessary awareness of what it means to be a good citizen in Britain today, and embed in them the building blocks of a future successful and productive life.
 At St Mary’s these values are reinforced regularly and in the following ways:

 Each year the children decide upon their class rules and the rights associated with these.
 All the children contribute to the drawing up of these rules.
-Every child on the student council is voted in by their class.
-Children are able to put forward their views about the school and there are regular school council meetings.
+Every child on the School Learning Council is voted in by their class.
+Children are able to put forward their views about the school and there are regular School Learning Council meetings.

 The Rule of Law